Green's function representations for Marchenko imaging without up/down decomposition: Introduction

 In this paper we derive more general Green's function representations which do not rely on wave field decomposition in the subsurface and which hold for an arbitrarily inhomogeneous medium below a single horizontal acquisition boundary.
-These representations form a starting point for new research on Marchenko methods which circumvent several of the present limitations. \cite{Diekman2021PRR} independently investigate the same problem, using a somewhat heuristic approach, without specifying a focusing condition for their function $f$.
-They postulate that the most compact version of $f$ gives a proper focusing function.
-Our derivation follows a different approach, using an explicit focusing condition which uniquely determines our focusing function $f$.
+These representations form a starting point for new research on Marchenko methods which circumvent several of the present limitations. \cite{Diekmann2021PRR} independently investigate the same problem, but without specifying a focusing condition for their focusing function $f$ and requiring a time-symmetric source function for $f$.
+Our derivation follows a different approach, using an explicit focusing condition and requiring no source function for our focusing function $f$.
 Moreover, we derive several forms of Green's function representations, including one for the homogeneous Green's function between a virtual source and a virtual receiver in the subsurface.
 We also derive elastodynamic versions of these representations.

 This paper is restricted to the derivation of the Green's function representations; a discussion of their application in new Marchenko methods is beyond the scope of this paper.